 Nowadays, it’s challenging to remain independent with all the competitors and the business going so fast but being independent is our strength and keeps us innovative.
 At Longchamp, we know what taking risks means and we’re 100 per cent involved in the company with all the teams we work with.

 On working closely with the family

 We are a team.
-My father, Philippe Cassegrain, president of Longchamp, has always seen his father creating, and it feels natural to me to present ideas and collections to the rest of the family.
+My father, Philippe Cassegrain, president of Longchamp, has always seen his father in the works, and it feels natural to me to present ideas and collections to the rest of the family.
 There is more freedom when the people you’re working with are your father and brother.
 It’s amazing to share it all with your family.
 Everything is easier.